FAQs: Quality Assurance (QA)

 Do I need to complete a Learning Plan?

 Yes.
+All components of QA require a learning plan.
 It is your accountability under the Regulated Health Professions Act, 1991 to complete a learning plan every year.
 You can do this however you choose.
-Some nurses use CNO’s template, other nurses prefer using a notebook to record their plans for the year.
-CNO requires the learning plan identify two learning goals.
-If you are selected for QA Assessment, you will be required to submit your learning plan to CNO.
-You should keep a copy of your learning plan for two years.
+Some nurses use CNO’s Learning Plan template, while other nurses use their employer templates or a notebook to record their plans for the year.
+CNO requires that your learning plan identify two learning goals.

 What if my Learning Plan changes throughout the year?